Martha's Vineyard: Tourism and culture

 Martha's Vineyard International Film Festival in September;

 the Farm Institute at Katama Farm in Edgartown;

 and the Flying Horses Carousel in Oak Bluffs, the oldest operating platform carousel in the United States.

-Across the Edgartown Vineyard Haven Road from the Martha's Vineyard Regional High School in the town of Oak Bluffs, the Martha's Vineyard Skatepark is a concrete skatepark open to the public, offering a range of ramps and obstacles.
+Across the Edgartown Vineyard Haven Road from the Martha's Vineyard Regional High School in Oak Bluffs, the Martha's Vineyard Skatepark is a concrete skatepark open to the public, offering a range of ramps and obstacles.